 Driving under the influence of alcohol and drugs can have serious consequences on everything from your right to drive to your employment prospects.
-If you have been arrested for a DUI, you need an attorney to evaluate the evidence against you and guide you through the criminal court system.
+If you have been arrested for a DUI, you need a DUI attorney to evaluate the evidence against you and guide you through the criminal court system.
 Further, you have a short amount of time to apply for a limited permit if you are eligible.
-Otherwise your license will be suspended before your first court date even arrives.
-The attorneys at Davis, Chapman, and Wilder are experienced defense attorneys who know how to fight for you and secure you the best possible outcome for your case, whether that comes from negotiating with the prosecution or defending your case at trial.
+Otherwise, your license will be suspended before your first court date even arrives.
+The attorneys at Davis, Chapman, and Wilder have experienced DUI defense lawyers who know how to fight for you and secure you the best possible outcome for your case, whether that comes from negotiating with the prosecution or defending your case at trial.
 Call today to speak to our attorneys.

 Whether you or a loved one has been charged with family violence, aggravated assault, aggravated battery, cruelty to children, kidnapping, armed robbery, murder, or any other violent crime in Augusta, Georgia, you know that the potential consequences are devastating and life-changing.
 A conviction could mean years in prison, sometimes without the possibility of parole, a criminal record that cannot be erased, and loss of your rights.

 The attorneys at Davis, Chapman, and Wilder, LLC, are experienced criminal lawyers who believe that everyone deserves a vigorous defense, no matter what the allegations are.
 The more serious the consequences, the harder you have to fight for fairness in the criminal justice system.
 Prosecutors are given an enormous amount of power and resources to pursue convictions.
 You need a serious and determined advocate on your side.
 Don’t delay in asking for help.
 Call the criminal defense team at Davis, Chapman, and Wilder, LLC today for a complimentary consultation.